RajatDodwadkar/Titanic_Survival_Prediction/README.md

 # Titanic_Survival_Prediction
-Exploratory data analysis and survival prediction performed on popular titanic dataset.
+Performed exploratory data analysis on titanic dataset and also implemented machine learning classification algorithms tp predict the survival of the passengers.